 Not sure what to eat when backpacking?
-To start with, I’d recommend reading my post on backpacking food, which talks about types of backpacking food and what types of food to bring backpacking.
-You can also read this post with tips for planning backpacking meals.
+To start with, I’d recommend reading my detailed guide to backpacking food, which talks about types of backpacking food and what types of food to bring backpacking.
 Then check out these great examples of backpacking food below.

 Backpacking Breakfast Ideas